An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Simulation Studies

-In this simulation, we set $\bar{x}\left(0\right)= \left[ \right] $.
-The voltages across the capacitors $C_1$ and $C_2$ are shown in Fig.~\ref{voltage} respectively and the currents in the circuit are presented in Fig.~\ref{current}.
+This simulation sets $\left[ \right] $ as the initial state $\bar{x}\left(0\right)$.
+The voltages across the capacitors $C_1$ and $C_2$ are shown in Fig.~\ref{ex:state}(a), respectively, and the currents in the circuit are presented in Fig.~\ref{ex:state}(b).
 One can observe that the control input is pretty smooth during the simulation time.

-It is also observed from Fig.~\ref{sliding-surface} that the sliding mode is realized prior to $t=5s$ and maintained afterwards.
-While the convergence of $x\left(t\right)$ and $u\left(t\right)$ happens after $t=25s$.
-That is, the resulting closed-loop Chua's circuit achieves the sliding mode first and then behaves asymptotic stability.
-Note that theoretically, the practical closed-loop control system should enter and keep in the sliding mode since the beginning of this simulation.
-The approximation signum function utilized in the constructed control law in~(\ref{cont}) results in the deviation from the ideal sliding mode.
+It is also observed from Fig.~\ref{ex:state}(c) that the integral sliding surface can be reached and maintained since the time $t=0.59\rm s$, which is prior to the time when the system trajectories converge to zero (which is about $t=25\rm s$ according to Fig.~\ref{ex:state}(a) and Fig.~\ref{ex:state}(b).
+This coincides with the theoretical analysis in this paper that the controlled system should enter the sliding mode first and then behave stable sliding motion.
+Note that theoretically, the practical closed-loop control system should enter and keep the sliding mode from the beginning of this simulation.
+The approximation signum function utilized in the constructed controller in~(\ref{cont}) results in this deviation from the ideal sliding mode.
+Note that the approximation signum function is used to avoid critical chattering phenomenon during the sliding motion.
+Better approximation can be achieved if the positive constant $\delta $ is chosen to be smaller, which yields better control performance (closer to the ideal case).
+However, more evident chattering phenomenon would be caused as a result, which is undesirable in practice.
+How to determine the value of $\delta$ is a tradeoff in practice and depends on specific applications.